alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 - we've got no lock contention to speak of
 - we've got no deadlocks possible

-But lets say you want to fix the race condition that results in waisted resources.
-Many developers would just use the Java Monitor Pattern and just `synchronize` the whole `apply()` method.
+But say you want to fix the race condition that results in duplicate effort.
+Many developers would just use the Java Monitor Pattern and `synchronize` the whole `apply()` method.
 But this means that multiple threads won't be able to read from this cache in parallel, which in the case of a cache I don't think it's an acceptable trade-off.

 In Java you can solve this by using a [ReentrantReadWriteLock](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html).